TREASURIES-US bonds soar; still safe haven despite downgrade

 "The CDS market has been pricing the U.S. credit as an AA credit for some time," said Otis Casey, director of credit research at Markit in New York.

+"The financial credit crisis and the resulting injection of stimulus has made Western government in developed nations riskier for some time.
+That's not really a new theme for at least institutional investors," said Casey.

-"There is not a concept anymore of a risk-free rate," Casey added.
+"There is not a concept anymore of a risk-free rate," he added.

 LONG BONDS MAY SEE FISCAL DRAG